-Top 5 Ways To Optimize Your Landing Pages For PPC
+5 Ways to Optimize Landing Pages for PPC

 A landing page is a crucial component of a successful PPC campaign.
-A well-optimized page can improve your page engagement and conversion rate meaning more leads and sales for your business.
+A well-optimized page can improve your page engagement and conversion rate, bringing more leads to the website and more sales for your business.
 Today we’re going to walk through the top 5 ways you can optimize your landing pages for your pay-per-click campaigns.

 1. Focus On Topic